theQRL/docs.theqrl.org/_docs/tokenswap/test-tokenMigration.md

 There are a few things you should know about:

 * You will need some test Ethereum to use as gas.
-Enter your address into the [ROPSTEN faucet](https://faucet.bitfwd.xyz) to get ETH
+Enter your address into the <a href="https://faucet.bitfwd.xyz" target="_blank">ROPSTEN faucet</a> to get ETH
 * This is only a test. **DO NOT SEND REAL QRL HERE!**
 * If you have any issues Please use the QRL Discord chat to communicate